 Think Tanks and Advocacy Organizations

-- Third Way, Washington, DC: Chairman emeritus of the board of trustees and program sponsor at the nation's leading centrist policy institution.
+- Third Way, Washington, D.C.: Chairman emeritus of the board of trustees and sponsor of the Schwartz Initiative on American Economic Policy at the nation’s leading centrist policy institution.
 Led by co-founder and President Jon Cowan, Third Way creates high-impact products for use by elected officials, candidates for office and the Administration.
 It advocates for private-sector economic growth, a tough and smart security strategy, a clean energy revolution, bold education and anti-poverty reforms, and progress on divisive cultural issues.

 - Council on Foreign Relations, New York City: Mr. Schwartz is a member of the CFR, where Richard Haass is President, and is a member of the Council’s Chairman’s Circle.
 He established the Bernard L. Schwartz Senior Fellowship in Business and Foreign Policy currently held by Ted Alden who is Director of the Renewing America Initiative.
 CFR’s annual Bernard L. Schwartz Lecture addresses the relationship between business and government in making and improving domestic and foreign policy.

 - The New School for Social Research, New York City: Mr. Schwartz serves as a trustee of the university.
 He established the Schwartz Center for Economic Policy Analysis (SCEPA) and a Chair in Economics and Policy, currently held by economist Dr. Teresa Ghilarducci.
 SCEPA is the university’s economic policy research arm.
 It works to focus public debate on the role government can and should play in the economy to raise living standards, create economic security, and attain full employment.

 - Carnegie Endowment for International Peace, Washington, D.C.: Established Carnegie's Schwartz Program in Competitiveness and Growth Policies, led by visiting scholar David Rothkopf.
 The program’s purpose is to advance the cause of peace through the development of concrete policy solutions for the core economic problems that confront America and the world.

-- The Century Foundation: Funded the institute's "Rediscovering Government" initiative led by economist Jeff Madrick.
+- The Century Foundation, New York City: Funds the foundation’s “Rediscovering Government” initiative led by economist Jeff Madrick.
 The program seeks to advance a new narrative to counter the anti-government language, attitudes, and policies that have dominated American politics for a generation.